 Where to Stay in Córdoba

-Our recommened hotel in Córdoba is Balcón de Córdoba is Balcón de Córdoba.
-This luxury boutique hotel at the centre of the historic old town and just a ten minute walk from the city centre, is charming and stylish.
+Our recommened hotel in Córdoba is the Balcón de Córdoba.
+This luxury boutique hotel at the centre of the historic old town and just a ten minute walk from the city centre, is charming and stylish, perfect for a 1 day in Córdoba itinerary.
 With lots of original architectural features from the original monastery building, this Córdoba hotel is contemporary and traditional rolled into one.
-The views or the Mezquita from the roof terrace are spectacular; enjoy a glass of something cool whilst admiring the view.
-Private parking for road trippers is available.
-Book the best place to stay in Córdoba, the Balcón de Córdoba, here.
+The views or the Mezquita from the roof terrace are spectacular; enjoy a glass of something cool as you gaze across the ancient rooftops.
+The hotel can arrange private parking in Córdoba, perfect for road trippers.

 Things to Do in Córdoba Spain in One Day

-If you’re looking for a Seville to Córdoba day trip, or would prefer a walking tour or half-day guided tour, check out these options.
-Otherwise, read on for our Cordoba one day itinerary.
+If you’re looking for a Seville to Córdoba day trip, or would prefer a walking tour or half-day guided tour, check out these Córdoba day tours.
+Otherwise, read on for our Córdoba one day itinerary.

 The mosque-cathedral of Córdoba is the most awe-inspiring, breathtakingly beautiful building.
-Entering UNESCO World Heritage site is a real show-stopping moment of disbelief at the sheer scale of the building, the numbers of columns and arches and the acres of marbled floor stretching out in front of you.
+Entering THIS UNESCO World Heritage Site is a real show-stopping moment of disbelief at the sheer scale of the building, the numbers of columns and arches and the acres of marbled floor stretching out in front of you.

 Wander further in and see the older, intricate and symmetrical Moorish architecture of the original mosque dating from 786 and marvel at how this has been joined with the more familiar, also intricate, Christian cathedral in 1146.
 I would write more but I’m running out of superlatives, you need to see this place for yourself!